antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Urgency of research: patient material
 ----------------------------------------

 In the former step we derived that Neuroblastoma cell lines seem to be less homogeneous than other childhood tumor classical cell lines.
 These so called classical cell lines have gone through thousands of cloning cycles and usually are pretty far off their original genomic composition.
 We’ve recently isolated from one patient from several tumor sites two biopsies per site.
-These are so called isogenic cell line pairs, see below.
+These are so called isogenic cell line pairs.
+A microscopic image is provided below.

   ![Figure1: Bright field image of isogenic pairs.](_static/images/TumorHeterogeneity_IsoGenicPairsBF.png "Figure1: Bright field image of isogenic pairs.")